tusktenon/exercism-go/README.md

 ### Binary Search Tree

-A simple binary search tree.
+A simple binary search tree, with no deletion or rebalancing.

 ### Circular Buffer